 "I'm not sure.
 But he was talking about a bunch of strange stuff and I think he mentioned fonons.
 I'll talk to him later, if you want me to," she tells me.
 I think about it for a few moments.

 "Would you please?
-I can't make heads or tails of half of this… What the hell is Tales of the Abyss?"
+I can't make sense of half of this… What the hell is Tales of the Abyss?"
 I ask, my eyes skimming over an extremely faded part of the writing.
 I can't read most of the lower part of the page because of it.
 All I can read is '…trials during Tales of the Abyss, the participant…'

-"Okay… And what's Tales of the Abyss?"
+"Okay… Tales of the Abyss?"
 Lora replies.
 I shrug, just as baffled as she is once I show her the words on the page.
 "Strange…" she comments quietly.
 I sigh.

 "Oh well… And shouldn't you be headed home soon?"
 I ask.
 Lora looks up at the sky and sighs.